Michael Robert Drumright

 Mike returned again to AAA Toledo in 1999.
 Oppenents batted .305 against him and he had an ERA of 5.97, going 6-10 before he was traded to the Florida Marlins for Brandon Villafuerte.
 He finished the season out of the bullpen with the Calgary Cannons.
 He had an ERA of 13.87 in 12 games with the Cannons, losing both of his decisions.
 He allowed 39 hits and walked 13 in 21 innings.

 Drumright spent the next four seasons between AA and AAA with the Marlins, Boston Red Sox, and Baltimore Orioles.
 The results were much the same as those with Toledo, many walks, many hits, and a high ERA.
 His individual years were 9-8, 6.24 for 2000 Calgary; 0-5, 3.73 for 2001 Calgary; 5-8, 4.06 that year for the Portland Sea Dogs; 6-8, 4.01 for the Pawtucket Red Sox and Rochester Red Wings in 2002; 2-1, 2.23 for the 2003 Bowie Baysox and 4-5, 5.55 for the 2003 Ottawa Lynx.

-He retired after the 2003 season with an win-loss record of 55-83, 5.17 era, 912 K's, and 1,151 innings pitched.
+He retired after the 2003 season with a win-loss record of 55-83, 5.17 era, 912 K's, and 1,151 innings pitched.
 Despite being a high first round pick and twice being named his organization's top prospect, he never appeared in the Major Leagues.

-Since his retirement from professional baseball Mike has become the owner and operator of INK-drumright Builders LLC, a home builder in Wichita, KS.
+Since his retirement from professional baseball Mike has become the owner and operator of INK-Drumright Builders LLC, a home builder in Wichita, KS.